w-chang/ae353-sp24/docs/README.md

-### 3. Install condynsate in a Miniconda virtual environment
+#### 3. Install condynsate in a Miniconda virtual environment in Linux
 To install condynsate in a Miniconda virtual environment, open the Terminal and create a new virtual environment with python 3.8.18.
 To do this, run the command
 ```bash
 conda create -n ae353 python==3.8.18